darrenjw/python-smfsb/README.md

 axis.legend(lv.n)
 fig.savefig("lv.pdf")
 ```
 Standard python docstring documentation is available.
 Usage information can be obtained from the python REPL with commands like `help(smfsb.Spn)`, `help(smfsb.Spn.stepGillespie)` or `help(smfsb.simTs)`.
+Much of this documentation is available on [ReadTheDocs](https://python-smfsb.readthedocs.io/), but the formatting is currently sub-optimal.

 ### Creating and simulating a model